 2. Search the web page source code.

 The next way to locate your WordPress version is by peeking at the source code.
-Open your website in your browser, then right-click anywhere in the window and choose View Page Source.
+On Chrome, pull up your website, then right-click anywhere in the window and choose View Page Source.

-Next, use your browser’s search function (likely control-F on Windows or command-F on macOS) and search for the word “generator”.
+Next, use your browser’s search function (likely control-F on Windows or command-F on macOS) and search for the word “generator.”
 If it hasn’t been disabled by the site administrator, you’ll see the following meta tag:

-<meta name="generator" content="WordPress 5.6" />
+<meta name="generator" content="WordPress 5.8.2" />

 This tag signals that the website is built with WordPress CMS, and includes the version number in the content attribute.
-In the example above, the version is WordPress 5.6.
+In the example above, the version is WordPress 5.8.2.

 However, there’s a chance this technique won’t work since many WordPress websites use security plugins to hide this tag from public view, preventing hackers from detecting outdated pages.

-Alternatively, search the page source for the code “ver=”.
+If so, search the page source for the code “ver=”.
 You’ll probably see several search results for this code, so look only inside the tags that begin with link rel='stylesheet'.
 The numbers after ver= indicate the active WordPress version.

 3. Search the website RSS feed.

-4. Check version.php via cPanel or FTP.
+4. Check your version.php file via cPanel or FTP.

 The version.php file in WordPress contains the version of its respective WordPress site.
-This is a more accurate indicator than viewing source code, since this number isn’t affected by the active theme or plugins.
-However, version.php can’t be opened through the front-end, so you’ll need to access your server files with a file manager or through a File Transfer Protocol (FTP) connection.
+This is a more accurate indicator than viewing source code since this number isn’t affected by the active theme or plugins.
+However, version.php can’t be opened through the front end, so you’ll need to access your server files with a file manager or through a File Transfer Protocol (FTP) connection.